parham/lemanchot-analysis/README.md

 ``` $ export LEMANCHOT_VT_SETTING_PATH = [ADD YOUR PATH HERE] ```
 For the system to be able to load the experiment configuration, you need to initialize configuration dir path:
 ``` $ export LEMANCHOT_VT_CONFIG_DIR = [CONFIG DIR] ```

+## Use Cases

+This section includes four use cases of employing coupled thermal and visible cameras aiming toward the enhancement of post-analysis during a drone-based automated process pipeline in different inspection scenarios in different industries.
+The **Use Case 1** explains the benefits of fusing visible images with thermal images to enhance the defect detection process. **Use Case 2** explains the multi-modal approach for abnormality classification in piping inspection.
+Employing visible images to extract the region of interest in thermal images to enhance the drone-based thermographic inspection of roads is described in **Use Case 3**.
+Finally, a drone-based inspection of concrete bridges using coupled thermal and visible cameras is investigated in **Use Case 4**.

+### Case Study 1 : Enhance Visual Inspection of Roads using Coupled Thermal and Visible Cameras

+One of the applications for coupled thermal and visible sensors is to enhance defect detection in visual inspection using thermal images in case of illumination or contrast issues.
+This section presents a process pipeline for automatic crack detection using coupled thermal and visible images.
+The objective is to demonstrate the effect of the Thermal-Visible image fusion on crack detection in typical- and worst-case scenarios.
+The worst-case scenario occurs when shadows, low illumination, or low contrast disrupt the detection process.

+### Case Study 2 : Abnormality Classification using Coupled Thermal and Visible Images

+Another area in which coupled thermal and visible images can be beneficial is remote inspection when physical access is limited.
+In such scenarios, comprehensive information in different modalities is needed to avoid data misinterpretation.
+In the case of thermographic inspection, the abnormalities are recognizable in thermal images, and several methods exist that can semi-automate the detection process.
+However, distinguishing between surface and subsurface defects is hard or impossible with only thermal information in an automated process pipeline.
+To address this challenge, coupled thermal and visible images can be employed to enhance the classification process.
+In this use case, thermal and visible images are used to classify detected defects into surface and subsurface abnormalities using texture analysis.

+### Case Study 3 : Enhance the Analysis of Drone-based Road Inspection using Coupled Thermal and Visible Images

+In this use case, the use of visible images for helping to extract the region of interest in thermal images is investigated comprehensively for drone-based inspection of road pavement.

+### Case Study 4 : nhance the Analysis of Bridge Inspection using Coupled Thermal and Visible Images

+This use case investigates the use of coupled thermal and visible cameras to enhance the drone-based thermographic inspection of concrete bridges.

 ## Citation